pra-chauhan/NariCareAI/README.md

 - 📊 **Explainable AI Insights**
   SHAP analysis explains the factors contributing to prediction results.

+- **Diet Generation**
+  Based on the health output of the user.
+LLM based diet generation by considering pcos friendly foods.

+- 🩺**Doctor Consultation** - telecommunication.
+  User can show the report to doctor so far they have done on the app and doctor can read that.

 - 🩺 **Health Dashboard**
   Displays risk scores, contributing health factors, and health indicators.